aniou/morfeo/doc/internals/README.md

 #### platform

-a place when all components are created at start and destroyed ad quit plus some extra routines for reading files into memory and preparing initial state of machine (for example - copying part of "flash" into ram) Platform has CPU directly attached because attaching CPU
+a place when all components are created at start and destroyed at quit plus some extra routines for reading files into memory and preparing initial state of machine (for example - copying part of "flash" into ram) Platform has CPU directly attached because attaching CPU